 Tubal division for a woman with a completed family

-When a woman’s family is definitely complete, and the use of a reversible device such as Mirena is deemed unsuitable, then permanent options for contraception need to be considered.
+When a woman’s family is definitely complete, and the use of a reversible device is deemed unsuitable, then permanent options for contraception need to be considered.
 The male partner option is vasectomy and the female partner options include tubal division or hysterectomy.

 Tubal division is performed during a laparoscopy, and really means that the tube is separated into two pieces by either a mechanical clamp (Filschie clip) or by dividing the fallopian tube with diathermy.
 Both methods are relatively simple and both are permanent.
 Dr Gordon prefers to not leave a foreign body within the pelvis and will be guided by a patient’s directions.

 Removal of an endometrial polyp or intracavity fibroid